College of Health Professions

 Bachelor of Science in Communication Sciences

-Armstrong Atlantic State University's Communication Sciences and Disorders program prepares students for graduate study in the fields of speech-language pathology and/or audiology.
+Armstrong State University's Communication Sciences and Disorders program prepares students for graduate study in the fields of speech-language pathology and/or audiology.
 Professionals in these fields evaluate and develop intervention plans for individuals of all ages with speech, language, cognitive, swallowing, and hearing impairments.

 With nearly 10 percent of the world's population affected by communication disorders, the field of communication sciences and disorders is an area of critical need.
 Work sites include schools, hospitals, clinics, rehabilitation centers, nursing homes, home health care, and private practice.
 Graduates will meet the expanding need in southeast Georgia, the state, region, and country.